The Morning After (1986 film)

 The Morning After is a 1986 American psychological thriller film directed by Sidney Lumet and starring Jane Fonda, Jeff Bridges, and Raul Julia.
-It follows a washed-up, alcoholic actress who awakens on Thanksgiving morning beside the dead body of a photographer in his loft, with no memory of the events the night before.
+It follows a washed-up, alcoholic actress who awakens on Thanksgiving morning beside the dead body of a photographer in his loft, with no memory of the events from the night before.
 She attempts to uncover the truth of what occurred with the help of a former police officer she encounters while on the run.

-Released by 20th Century Fox on Christmas Day 1986, the film received generally favorable reviews and was a moderate commercial success, grossing $25.1 million against its $15 million budget.
+Released by 20th Century Fox on Christmas Day 1986, the film received generally favorable reviews.
 Fonda received a nomination for the Academy Award for Best Actress for her performance in the film.